 My projects focus on how the disadvantaged organize to make claims to basic needs and rights.
 As a leading scholar in the areas of gender, my projects examine the contentious nature of the politics of gender, caste, and class issues surrounding rights – the management and control of resources such as water and land and access to health care specifically the politics of HIV prevention.
 I have published three gender-related books and a fourth and most recent one on environmental justice.
 I have taught courses about gender and social movements around the world.
 I have received teaching awards at the department and college level.

 More recently, I have been studying faculty at universities; their satisfaction with recognition and appreciation and climate in universities.
 Some of this work has emerged from participating and leading the data analysis in the COACHE working groups convened by the Purdue’s Office of the Provost in 2016.
 I continued this work on post-tenure careers of faculty as the 2017-18 College of Liberal Arts Dean’s Faculty Fellow.
 I have further consolidated this research as the Director of the Butler Center.
 Since starting at the Butler Center in 2017, I continued existing programs and expanded them, created new initiatives, and developed a research arm.
-Salient among the initiatives is the Coaching and Resource Network (CRN) for assistant and associate professors that is being replicated by the University of Texas-Austin.
+Salient among the initiatives is the Coaching and Resource Network (CRN) for assistant and associate professors that is being replicated by the University of Texas-Austin and Georgia State University.
 Continuing to build my leadership skills, I attended the 2019 Harvard’s Women in Education Leadership program.
 I am a 2019-20 HERS Leadership Institute program alumna and completing a capstone project on faculty retention and inclusive excellence.